Lia Park and the Heavenly Heirlooms by Jenna Yoon. Aladdin, 2023. 9781534487963

 Who should buy this book?
-Middle schools, public libraries.
+Middle Schools and public libraries

-Should we (librarians) put this on the top of our “to read” piles?
-Not necessary.
+Should we (librarians/readers) put this on the top of our “to read” piles?
+No

 Reviewer’s Name, Library (or school), City and State: Laila Carter, Cheltenham Township Library System, Glenside, PA